Devi 2: Plot

 Devi and Lalitha help the ghost to woo their girls respectively by cooking up stories that they were the same girls whom his brother loved and he is now mentally unstable because both their lovers died and ask the girls to say "I love you" so that he can return to his normal state.
 At last, the girls decide to say it, but then Ganesan / Ganesh comes and ruins everything.
 The next day was Sunday.
 When the couple went out, they see Eesha and Sara talking to Krishna, where the girls (who are apparently sisters) learn that Krishna is not a crazy person and has been lying to them.
 A confused Krishna goes to his home with Devi where they are kidnapped, and it is revealed that Rudra is behind it and that he wanted to marry both of them for their money and that he killed both Ranga and Alex.

 Alex then escapes and tries to kill Rudra.
 Devi tries to stop him.
-Meanwhile, Lalitha meets Eesha and asks her to say "I love you", and Rudra meets Sara and asks her to say "I love you".
+Meanwhile, Lalitha meets Eesha and asks her to say, "I love you", and Rudra meets Sara and asks her to say, "I love you".
 On Krishna's way to kill Rudra, Devi begs him, to which Alex pushes her, and she cries suddenly.
 Raj Khanna lifts her.
 It is revealed that he is the chief guest, and suddenly, a flashback rolls to the first film where he tells Krishna that if she cries, he will shoot him.
-Raj angrily follows Krishna to shoot him, and both ladies convey that they do not love Krishna but Ranga, and Sara still loves Alex.
+Raj angrily follows Krishna to shoot him, and both ladies convey that they do not love Krishna.
+Eesha loves Ranga, and Sara loves Alex.
 Both ghosts leave his body.
 However, Rudra spots Krishna and Raj.
 Both of them follow Krishna to kill him but mistakenly, Raj shoots Rudra instead of Krishna, and Krishna and Devi reconcile.
+Rudra survived the gunshot but loses his memory.
 At the final scene, we see that they both are leaving Mauritius, where Devi still has Ruby's nameplate.

 Cast

 Production

-A. L. Vijay announced a sequel of Devi and the lead cast Tamannaah, Prabhu Deva, Sonu Sood, RJ Balaji, and Saptagiri reprising their roles.
+A. L. Vijay announced a sequel of Devi and the lead cast Tamannaah Bhatia, Prabhu Deva, Sonu Sood, RJ Balaji, and Saptagiri reprising their roles.